postsharp/Metalama.Samples/src/log/log-4/README.md

 dependency injection to obtain the <xref:Microsoft.Extensions.Logging.ILogger>.

 Utilizing dependency injection to obtain an `ILogger` instance, rather than writing directly to `Console.WriteLine`, provides increased flexibility, maintainability, and testability.
-This approach enables seamless swapping of logging implementations, promotes a clean separation of concerns, simplifies configuration management, and allows effective unit testing by substituting real loggers with mock objects during testing.
+This approach lets you swap logging implementations, promotes a clean separation of concerns, simplifies configuration management, and allows effective unit testing by substituting real loggers with mock objects during testing.